DenizParlak/jenkinsops/README.md

-# Jenkins deployment with Terraform - Docker - Kubernetes - Ansible - Google Cloud Platform
+# Jenkins deployment with Terraform - Docker - Kubernetes - Ansible on Google Cloud Platform

 This project deploys Jenkins using different applications in the SysOps ecosystem.